Posted

 Avatar

-Dr. Naik is Managing Director and Principal Member of Technical Staff with the Advanced Product Technology Development team in the Semiconductor Products Group at Applied Materials.
-He is responsible for the logic program working on inflection mapping and leading cross-functional programs in the transistor and interconnect area.
-He has authored over 60 publications and holds over 70 U.S patents.
-Mehul holds a Ph.D. in chemical engineering from Rensselaer Polytechnic University.
+Mehul Naik is a Master and Vice President of Technology with the Advanced Product Technology Development team in the Semiconductor Products Group at Applied Materials.
+He is responsible for the Logic Program working on inflection mapping and leading cross-functional programs in the FEOL, MEOL and Interconnect area.
+He has authored over 64 publications and holds over 90 U.S patents.
+Mehul earned his Ph.D. in chemical engineering from Rensselaer Polytechnic University.

 Adding Sustainability to the Definition of Fab Performance